lealceldeiro/gems/BuildingMicroservices/README.md

 #### Hide Internal Implementation Detail

 Consumers shouldn't be bound to internal implementation.
 This leads to increased coupling.
 So any technology that pushes to expose internal representation detail should be avoided.

+### Synchronous Versus Asynchronous

+These two different modes of communication can enable two different idiomatic styles of collaboration: *request*/*response* or *event-based*.